EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I made a hero section.
 The hero section was based on an idea of connecting IT personal to web developers.
 * Challenges you faced - Not many.
 I just needed to go over the notes I logged.
 * Tasks for tomorrow - Make another hero section

+## Day 79

+* Project you are working on - Bootstrap - https://codepen.io/EugeneCarbado/full/zYKxLjR
+* Progress today - Today I worked on a hero section that helps family connect with one another.
+* Challenges you faced - How to use gradients for backgrounds
+* Tasks for tomorrow - Make another hero section